munaray/standeva-munaray/src/markdown/roi-of-agentic-ai.md

 ---
 title: "The ROI of Agentic AI: Your New Engine for Enterprise Profitability"
 description: "How forward-looking enterprises are using agentic AI to slash operational costs, lift productivity, and convert efficiency into durable profit."
-keywords: ["agentic AI", "enterprise AI", "ROI of AI", "cost savings", "business automation", "profit margin", "profitability", "clickbuy.ai"]
+keywords: ["agentic AI", "enterprise AI", "ROI of AI", "cost savings", "business automation", "profit margin", "profitability", "clickagent.ai"]
 ---

 <image src="../public/blog-4-1.png" alt="Enterprise dashboard visualizing AI-driven ROI" />